MolSSI/QCFractal/docs/qcfractal/source/common_use_cases.rst

 You may need to modify these values to match the particulars on your cluster.
 In particular:

 * The `scheduler` and `partition` options should be set to match the details of your :term:`Scheduler` (e.g. SLURM, PBS, Torque).
-* Options related to :term:`Workers <worker>` should be set appropriately for the compute node on your cluster.
+* Options related to :term:`Workers <Worker>` should be set appropriately for the compute node on your cluster.
   Note that Parsl requires that full nodes be allocated to each :term:`Worker` (i.e. ``node_exclusivity: True``).

-For more information on :term:`Manager` configuration, see :ref:`managers` and :ref:`managers_samples`.
+For more information on :term:`Manager` configuration, see :doc:`managers` and :doc:`managers_samples`.

 Finally, start the :term:`Manager` in the background on the cluster head node::